 February 2013 - Cancellation Spaces Grand Cayman Workshop

-UPDATE: I now have spaces on both weeks of my popular Digital Madness workshops at Ocean Frontiers in Grand Cayman in August this year.
+UPDATE.
+BOTH CAYMAN 2013 WORKSHOPS ARE NOW FULL.
+I now have spaces on both weeks of my popular Digital Madness workshops at Ocean Frontiers in Grand Cayman in August this year.
 These workshops had been fully booked, but cancellations while I was away in Indonesia have opened up spots.
 The dates are: 3-10 August 2013 and 10-17 August 2013.
 And the price is from $2020 USD, plus flights.
 The summer workshop is slightly cheaper than the traditional January workshop because the accommodation is on the cheaper summer rates.
 This workshop is timed to hopefully catch impressive schools of silversides filling the caves and caverns on the East End of Grand Cayman, and also the calmest seas at Stingray City, ideal for shoot split level images.
 We'll also shoot the wreck of the Kittiwake and Grand Cayman's famous wall scenery, plus macro and big animals.
 For bookings and full info please contact Lesley(at)oceanfrontiers.com.
 I hope to see you there.

 February 2013 - Back from Raja Ampat, Indonesia